cztomczak/cefpython/docs/Build-instructions.md

 __Linux__

-* Install packages: `sudo apt-get install cmake  g++`
+* Install packages: `sudo apt-get install python-dev cmake  g++`
+* To build upstream cefclient/cefsimple you need to install these packages:
+  `sudo apt-get install libgtk2.0-dev libgtkglext1-dev`
 * If building CEF from sources:
-    * Official binaries are build on Ubuntu 14.04 (cmake 2.8.12, g++ 4.8.4)
+    * Official binaries are built on Ubuntu 14.04 (cmake 2.8.12, g++ 4.8.4)
     * Download [ninja](http://martine.github.io/ninja/) 1.7.1 or later
       and copy it to /usr/bin and chmod 755.
-    * When building CEF from sources you will need to install many more packages using the install-build-deps.sh script - instructions are provided further down on this page.
+    * Install required packages using one of the methods below:
-    * See also the Linux configuration for CEF automated builds on the [cef/AutomatedBuildSetup.md](https://bitbucket.org/chromiumembedded/cef/wiki/AutomatedBuildSetup.md#markdown-header-linux-configuration) wiki page.
+        1. See Linux configuration for CEF automated builds on the [cef/AutomatedBuildSetup.md](https://bitbucket.org/chromiumembedded/cef/wiki/AutomatedBuildSetup.md#markdown-header-linux-configuration) wiki page.
+        2. Run the install-build-deps.sh script - instructions provided
+          further down on this page.
 * To build on Debian 7 see [cef/BuildingOnDebian7.md](https://bitbucket.org/chromiumembedded/cef/wiki/BuildingOnDebian7.md) and
   [cef/#1575](https://bitbucket.org/chromiumembedded/cef/issues/1575),
   and [cef/#1697](https://bitbucket.org/chromiumembedded/cef/issues/1697)
 * To perform a 32-bit Linux build on a 64-bit Linux system see [cef/#1804](https://bitbucket.org/chromiumembedded/cef/issues/1804)
-* To build upstream cefclient/cefsimple you need to install these packages: `sudo apt-get install libgtk2.0-dev libgtkglext1-dev`

 __All platforms__